Strong electronic winds blowing under liquid flows on carbon surfaces: Electro-fluidic conductivity

-On Figure 2\textbf{a}, we report results of several samples (with thickness varying between 1.7 and 8.2 nm), where an electro-fluidic current is measured.
+On Figure 2\textbf{a}, we report results of several samples (with thickness varying between 1.7 and 8.2 nm), where an electro-fluidic current is measured \MLcorr{under an ionic-liquid droplet}.
 We observe that for a fixed oscillation frequency $f$ and bias voltage $\Delta V$, the amplitude of the AC generated current increases linearly with the droplet oscillation amplitude $a$, or equivalently, with the droplet peak velocity ($v=2 \pi f a$).
 Taking advantage of the demonstrated linear dependency of the current density with respect to the droplet peak velocity, we define the electro-fluidic conductivity of our samples as

 quantifying the cross-coupling between electronic current $j$ and liquid flow $v$.
-Among the five samples presented here, we show an electro-fluidic conductivity ranging from 2.8 to 21.6 $\rm{nA.s/\mu m^2}$ for a droplet size in the micrometer range.
+Among the five samples presented here, we show an electro-fluidic conductivity ranging from 2.8 to 21.6 $\rm{nA.s/\mu m^2}$ for \REF{a micrometric ionic liquid droplet.
+We stress that non-ionic liquids like silicone oil and glycerol yield an electro-fluidic conductivity of the same order of magnitude as ionic liquids.}\ML{ For example, see Figure S1\textbf{g} where we obtain $\sigma_{\rm ef} \sim 2 \rm{nA.s/\mu m^2}$ with silicone oil.}

-To understand the mechanism driving this electro-fluidic current and having in mind the strongly energy-dependent electronic density of graphene close to the Fermi level \citep{Neto2009}, we tune the bias voltage $\Delta V$ between the electrodes and measure its influence on the electro-fluidic current.
-We show that the alternating current induced by the droplet oscillation strongly depends on $\Delta V$, with a linear dependency.
-This is highlighted in Figures 2\textbf{b}-\textbf{c}, where the electro-fluidic conductivity is shown to scale roughly linearly with the potential drop $\Delta V$, with a small or negligeable shift at zero potential drop and a sign reversal of the current for negative versus positive $\Delta V$.
-Finally, the slope of this linear dependency $\sigma_{\rm ef}/\Delta V$ is in the range of 0.05 to 0.2 $\rm{nA.s/\mu m^2/mV}$, see Figure 2\textbf{c}, and slightly varies across samples.
+To gain insight into the mechanism driving this electro-fluidic current and having in mind the strong \NK{dependence of the graphene electronic density on the local potential} \cite{Neto2009}, we tune the bias voltage $\Delta V$ between the electrodes and measure its influence on the electro-fluidic current.
+We observe \NK{that the amplitude of the alternating current scales linearly with $\Delta V$, as} highlighted in Figure 2 \textbf{b, c}. \NK{We observe a small or negligible current at zero potential drop and we note that the current is phase-shifted by $\pi$ between positive and negative values of the bias voltage (this is represented by the sign change in the amplitude).} Finally, the slope $\sigma_{\rm ef}/\Delta V$ is in the range of 0.05 to 0.2 $\rm{nA.s/\mu m^2/mV}$, see Figure 2\textbf{c}, with a slight variation across samples.